How to create a personal cloud server

 Your Nextcloud server is now available to any devices connected to your local network, as long as your VM is running.
 However, you will want to stop the server when you're done testing, or when you need to shut down or reboot your computer.

 You can shut down your Ubuntu server from the Ubuntu Server command line by running sudo shutdown now.
 To start the server later, select the VM in your VirtualBox window, and click Start.

 Alternatively, you can save the machine state.
 Saving state will freeze the VM and all its current memory contents, and resume from this point when you start it later.
-To save the state, hold down the right Ctrl key on your keyboard, and press Q key.
+To save the state, hold down the right Ctrl on your keyboard, and then press Q on the keyboard.
 Select Save the machine state, and click OK.

 Running Nextcloud on the Internet